No 10 backs Ukraine’s effectiveness with British tanks, despite Kremlin’s threat

 “I think there is a plethora of evidence for that and we are confident they will do so again.”

+Mr Sunak tweeted: “We’re accelerating our support to Ukraine with the most significant UK package of combat power to date.

+“Working intensively with our allies and partners, we will ensure Ukrainians can defend themselves, press their advantage, win this war and secure a lasting peace.”

-The Prime Minister hopes the UK’s intensifying support will increase the pressure on Russian President Volodymyr Putin and galvanise support among Western allies.
+The Prime Minister hopes the UK’s intensifying support will increase the pressure on Russian President Vladimir Putin and galvanise support among Western allies.

 He signed off on sending 14 British Army Challenger 2 main battle tanks to Kyiv, as well as around 30 AS90 self-propelled guns during a call with Ukrainian leader Mr Zelensky over the weekend.